ansible-community/antsibull/README.md

 `nox` will create virtual environments in `.nox` inside the checked out project and install the requirements needed to run the tests there.

 ---

-antsibull depends on the sister antsibull-core and antsibull-changelog projects.
+antsibull depends on the sister antsibull-core, antsibull-changelog, and antsibull-docutils projects.
 By default, `nox` will install development versions of these projects from Github.
-If you're hacking on antsibull-core or antsibull-changelog alongside antsibull, nox will automatically install the projects from `../antsibull-core` and `../antsibull-changelog` when running tests if those paths exist.
+If you're hacking on antsibull-core or antsibull-changelog alongside antsibull, nox will automatically install the projects from `../antsibull-core`, `../antsibull-changelog`, and `../antsibull-docutils` when running tests if those paths exist.
 You can change this behavior through the `OTHER_ANTSIBULL_MODE` env var:

 - `OTHER_ANTSIBULL_MODE=auto` — the default behavior described above
-- `OTHER_ANTSIBULL_MODE=local` — install the projects from `../antsibull-core`
+- `OTHER_ANTSIBULL_MODE=local` — install the projects from `../antsibull-core`,
-  and `../antsibull-changelog`.
+  `../antsibull-changelog`, and `../antsibull-docutils`.
   Fail if those paths don't exist.
 - `OTHER_ANTSIBULL_MODE=git` — install the projects from the Github main branch
 - `OTHER_ANTSIBULL_MODE=pypi` — install the latest version from PyPI

+---

 To run specific tests: